 6 Now ye may suppose that this is foolishness in me; but behold I say unto you, that by small and simple things are great things brought to pass; and small means in many instances doth confound the wise.

 We were promised in our premortal life that all of us, meaning every soul to ever come to earth, would be given the opportunity to hear and accept the gospel of Christ, receive of its ordinances, and that we would all be judged equally on whether we accepted these ordinances, regardless of when we were presented with the gospel message.
-The Savior of us all, who loves us as perfectly as our Father in Heaven, would then judge us based on our opportunities and our choices, and with that mercy that is his only to dispense, he would assign us to our eternal inheritance.
+Those promised ordinances include more than just baptism.
+They include all the ordinances the Temple offers for the exaltation of the individual.
+The Savior of us all, who loves us as perfectly as our Father in Heaven, would then judge us based on our opportunities and our choices, and with that mercy that is his alone to dispense, he would assign us to our eternal inheritance.

-We accepted these terms, knowing his love for us and his desire for our happiness.
+We accepted these terms, knowing the Savior’s love for us and his desire for our happiness.
 We trusted him.
 That trust runs a little thin for many of us in mortality, but at one time we knew him as we knew our Father in Heaven, and we trusted him completely.

 That said, how did our Father in Heaven plan on all of us hearing about the work his only begotten son would do for us?
 Where was this to happen?
 When was this to happen?
 We know that it wasn’t to happen for most of mankind during mortality itself.
 For most of the children of God this blessing would have to wait until we had already passed through mortality and were in the spirit world, awaiting our resurrection.